forestgrape/coronavirus/1_introduction/suggestions.md

 > Trying to contribute to knowledge and explain knowledge on coronaviruses is a major motivation for this page.

-> The page started in March 2020.
-Content has been added, updated and corrected since.
-Though statements such as the note below are timeless.
+> The page started in 2020 with a very experimental flavour.
+Content has been added, updated and corrected many times since.
+Some statements date back long - some went overlooked, some are still valid.

 Time to act mindfully, carefully and circumspectly & work together in an open, fair and honest way.